 - Part D: Coverage for prescription drugs, as part of a Medicare Advantage plan, or as a stand-alone prescription drug plan—can be paired with Original Medicare, a Medicare Supplement plan or some Medicare Advantage private-fee-for-service (PFFS) plans

-- Medicare Supplement Insurance plans: can only be added to an Original Medicare plan
+- Medicare Supplement Insurance plans: can only supplement costs not paid by Original Medicare Parts A and B

 Still on an employer’s group plan?